volkerrath/Py4MTX/README.md

 # Py4MTX
-# This repo is in a process of reorganization and adding tools related to FEMTIC.
+# Python Tools for MT

 This repository currently contains scripts useful for EM imaging, modelling, and inversion, partly using mtpy (to be downloaded from https://github.com/MTgeophysics/mtpy-v2).
 The workflows for reading and processing Jacobians from ModEM outputs has been copied from https://github.com/volkerrath/JacoPyAN, and will be further developed here.
 The tools refer to the 3D magnetotelluric inversion codes ModEM (available at https://github.com/magnetotellurics/ModEM) and FEMTIC (available at http://https://github.com/yoshiya-usui/femtic).
-Please be aware that parts of these tools are not in production state.
+Please be aware that this repo is under active development, and currently in a process of reorganization and adding tools related to FEMTIC.
+Parts of these tools are not in production state.
 It is made available under GNU public license V3.

 The repository contains the following subdirectories: